pyledrvr/iModules_emailAPI/README.md

 in create_tables_views.pdc change pitt_advance to your schema and alter the tablespaces and grants appropriately then run to create oracle structure.

+load up the package located in iModules_emailAPI.pck into your oracle schema.

 download ksh and php into a directory.
 Update:
   REPLACE_ORACLE_HOST to host name where the DB is located REPLACE_ORACLE_SID to the sid